 I recommend using these four metrics to determine whether a keyword is worth targeting:

 - Search Volume: The first thing we need to know before we can take a keyword seriously is – how many people are searching for the keyword?
 There’s no point going after a keyword that gets 10 searches a month.
-A good rule of thumb is going after keywords that get at least 150-250 searches a month.
+A good rule of thumb is going after search terms that get at least 150-250 searches a month.
+Long-tail keywords tend to have lower search volume but usually brings in more targeted traffic.
 The Keywords Everywhere tool we looked at earlier will tell you the search volume data for each keyword you look at.

 - Competition: What type of sites are already ranking for the keyword?
 The lower quality the competition, the easier it’ll be for your Shopify store to rank for this keyword.
 The Keywords Everywhere tool also gives us a Competition Score but I recommend installing the MozBar (a free browser extension) that will tell you the Page Authority (PA) and Domain Authority (DA) of the sites ranking for the keyword.

 Using our “Bluetooth speaker” example we can learn more about the sites currently ranking for that keyword:

 The higher the PA and DA scores are for these competitors the more difficult it will be for your site to outrank them.

 - Relevancy: How relevant is your product page, category page or blog post to the keyword?
 Remember Google only cares about results that genuinely satisfy the user’s question, so make sure you take this into account before targeting the keyword.